ppone/docs/accounting/intacct.md

 3. Select the undeposited funds account label from your G/L on Intacct.
 This is where payments received through Invoiced will be mapped.

-4. You can optionally enter in a location ID and/or department ID if you are operating a multi-entity Intacct company.
+4. You can optionally enter in location ID and/or department ID dimensions if you want to tag the line items on Intacct that are created by the Invoiced sync with these dimensions.
+If you are importing invoices from Intacct then the dimension settings are irrelevant.

 5. Click **Save**.